 Are Poinsettias Really Deadly to Dogs?

 Brilliant red and green leaves make the lovely poinsettia a popular holiday plant.
 However, many pet owners avoid these beautiful flowers because they fear the plants have a deadly effect on dogs.
 Though it's true that their sap can cause some tummy or skin irritation, poinsettias aren't actually "deadly" to dogs.
-It turns out that other popular holiday plants pose a far greater threat.
-That said, you can still decorate your home with poinsettias for the holidays, but it's best to keep them out of reach of pets to stay on the safe side.
+It turns out that other popular holiday plants (and many common house plants) pose a far greater threat.
+That said, while you can still decorate your home with poinsettias for the holidays, it's best to keep them out of reach of pets to stay on the safe side.

-The part of poinsettias that is irritating to dogs and cats is the sap.
-Poinsettia sap, milky white, contains diterpenoid euphorbol esters and saponinlike detergents.
-These chemicals can cause stomach upset or skin irritation in dogs.
+If you notice your poinsettia leaking a milky white fluid where branches or leaves have broken off, it is a good idea to move your plant out of the reach of any pets in your home.
+Poinsettia sap can be irritating, especially to humans and animals with a sensitivity to latex or sensitive skin in general.
+The sap contains diterpenoid euphorbol esters and saponinlike detergents.
+These chemicals can cause stomach upset or skin irritation.
 While any possible reaction is going to be minor, keeping these pretty plants out of your dog's reach will prevent him from snacking on some.

 Symptoms of poinsettia sap exposure aren't severe.
-The most likely symptom would be your pooch vomiting up his poinsettia snack on the floor.
-Drooling and diarrhea are possible but not as likely.
+The most likely symptom your pooch might exhibit is vomiting up his poinsettia snack on the floor.
+Drooling and diarrhea are possible but not likely.
 If he gets some sap on his skin, it could cause redness and itching.
-If the sap gets in his eyes, it could cause pinkeye, but this also is rare.
+If the sap gets in his eyes, it could cause pink eye, but this also is rare.
 If he ingests the sap, call your vet or poison control center just to be safe.
 Most cases resolve without any need for medical treatment.

 Highly Dangerous Holiday Plants